01-edu/public/subjects/concat2args/README.md

 Write a program that concatenates two arguments and prints the result:

-- If the number of arguments is not 2, return newline.
+- If the number of arguments is not 2, return a newline.
+- If only one of the arguments is empty, print the other.
-- If the two arguments are empty return newline.
+- If the two arguments are empty return a newline.

 ### Usage